 Harriet Tubman was a deeply spiritual woman who lived her ideals and dedicated her life to freedom.
-She is the Underground Railroad’s best known conductor and in the decades before the Civil War, repeatedly risked her life to guide nearly 70 enslaved people to new lives of freedom in the North.Tubman would recognize the landscapes protected in this new national monument on Maryland’s Eastern Shore
+She is the Underground Railroad’s best known conductor and before the Civil War repeatedly risked her life to guide nearly 70 enslaved people north to new lives of freedom.
+This new national historical park preserves the same landscapes that Tubman used to carry herself and others away from slavery.

 Underground Railroad Network to Freedom

 Learn more about the Underground Railroad and the network of people and sites who aided freedom seekers.

 Classroom lesson plans, field trip materials, and other resources to use our landscapes and stories with your students!

 Learn about the park's founding, partnerships, and mission.